cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 **Dockerfile:** A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile. <https://docs.docker.com/reference/builder/>

 ## Image Repositories / Docker Hub
 Docker provides the Docker Hub service to host and build images.
 Users create Docker images and push them to Hub for others to use and expand on.
 Hub also allows for automated builds.
-Automated builds link to a repo (GitHub or Bitbucket) and build an image on Hub servers using files from the repo automatically when you push to the repo.
+Automated builds link to a repo (GitHub or Bitbucket) and build an image on Hub servers using files from the repo automatically as you push.

 Images fulfill different needs and workflows.
 System images are useful to build off or provide an environment to work in.
-Processing type images take input files and produce processed output files.
+Processing-type images take input files and produce processed output files.
 One-off images run some predetermined task and generate a result or success message.
 We'll look at specific examples below.

 **System Images**
 Docker can be used to quickly launch into a particular Linux distro environment.
 For example to launch into a Bash shell on Ubuntu, run